enragedsweat/enragedsweat/README.md

 - 👋 Hi, I’m @enragedsweat
-- 👀 I’m interested in java, html and css
+- 👀 I’m interested in java, python, html and css
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on nothing rightnow
-- 📫 How to reach me Sweat#3122
+- 📫 How to reach me philipp#9742

 <!---
 enragedsweat/enragedsweat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.